 Becoming a baseball star usually guarantees a player fame and fortune — but there’s no guarantee that fortune will last.
 Some of the greatest players ever failed to translate their talent to post-career success.
-From bad investments to fraud and drug abuse, these people are unfortunate examples.

 Pete Rose played in more games and had more at-bats than any player in history.
 And despite winning three World Series on top of that, Rose is not in the Baseball Hall of Fame.
 Rose was accused of gambling on baseball — including placing bets on his own team, a charge he initially denied but later admitted in a book.

 In 1989, after the release of the now-famous Dowd report, “Charlie Hustle” was banned from baseball for life.
 The Dowd report chronicled years of habitual, high-stakes sports betting by Rose.
 He owed tens of thousands of dollars to multiple bookies at the same time and reportedly never bet less than $2,000 per game.